Predictive complexity of quantum subsystems: Introduction

 \section{Introduction}

 Quantum systems of many particles are capable of an astonishing variety of complicated behaviors.
 Characterizing these behaviors in a useful way can be challenging.
-Building on the foundation of entanglement entropy, and incorporating ideas from complex systems theory, we define new quantities for such systems, predictive states and predictive complexity, and apply them to a prototypical quantum dynamical system.
+Building on the foundation of entanglement entropy, and incorporating ideas from complex systems theory, we define new quantities for such systems: predictive states and predictive complexity.
+We then apply them to a prototypical example, a Heisenberg model spin chain, and find that they provide an improved measure of some dynamical processes and they can serve as promising new tools for analyzing general quantum dynamical systems.

 We are primarily guided by two lines of research.
-On one hand, entanglement entropy has been a highly successful tool in recent times, from the celebrated area law \cite{2010RvMP...82..277E} to many applications in quantum dynamics.
-On the other hand, we have the statistical or forecasting complexity of stochastic and complex systems \cite{1986IJTP...25..907G, PhysRevLett.63.105, Shalizi_2001}, which has developed into a sophisticated formalism and has been applied to numerous systems \cite{doi:10.1063/5.0062829, 2021Chaos..31h3114J, 2012NatPh...8...17C}.
+On one hand, entanglement entropy of lattice systems and field theories has been a highly successful tool in recent times, from the celebrated area law \cite{2010RvMP...82..277E} to many applications in quantum dynamics \cite{2006JSMTE..03..001D, 2016JSMTE..06.4002E}.
+On the other hand, we have the statistical or forecasting complexity of stochastic and complex systems \cite{1986IJTP...25..907G, PhysRevLett.63.105, Shalizi_2001}, which has developed into a sophisticated formalism that has been applied to numerous systems \cite{doi:10.1063/5.0062829, 2021Chaos..31h3114J, 2012NatPh...8...17C}.

 We distinguish our definition of predictive complexity from the quantum Hamiltonian complexity \cite{2012RPPh...75b2001O, 10.1561/0400000066}, which classifies systems according to complexity classes, and so does not determine a definite complexity value.
-It is also distinct from the quantum computational or gate complexity \cite{2009CMaPh.287...41A, 2017AnHP...18.3449B}, which is the basis for most work in high-energy physics and gauge/gravity (AdS/CFT) duality \cite{Chapman:2021jbh, Caceres:2019pgf}.
-In particular, our construction is explicitly information-theoretic and has no dependence on a choice of gates or reference state.
+It is also distinct from the quantum computational or gate complexity \cite{2009CMaPh.287...41A, 2017AnHP...18.3449B}, which is the basis for most work in high-energy physics and gauge/gravity (AdS/CFT) duality \cite{Chapman:2021jbh, Caceres:2019pgf, 2024arXiv240317475M, 2024JHEP...08..241C}.
+In particular, our construction is information-theoretic and has no dependence on a choice of gates or a reference state or a particular basis.